Section 4: What is Wordpress.org?

 3.)
 Install Wordpress on your host

-Let's talk next about non-Wordpress.org platforms.
+Let's talk next about my favorite non-Wordpress.org open-source platform!

 Go to next --> Wordpress Alternative